notjames/ubuntu_shscripts/general/README.md

 ...
 </pre>

 And normally, to fix this, you'd have to write some kind of one-liner or script or come up with some other means to fix this issue.
-I wrote recfixsym and decided to put it out there.
+I wrote <code>recfixsym</code> and decided to put it out there.

 <pre>